 Starting with Oracle Grid Infrastructure 19c, configuring GIMR is optional for Oracle Standalone Cluster deployments.
-When upgrading to Oracle Grid Infrastructure 19c or a later release, a new GIMR is created only if the source Grid home has a GIMR configured.
+When upgrading to Oracle Grid Infrastructure 19c, a new GIMR is created only if the source Grid home has a GIMR configured.

 Oracle Clusterware space requirements vary for different redundancy levels.
 The following tables list the space requirements for each redundancy level.